 During the day we will be working with community members on the project.
 There will be wonderful opportunities for cultural exchange, including helping cook meals, learning about local food production, learning the Nepali language and gaining experience in grassroots development.

 Pokhara is nestled on the banks of Lake Phew Tal at the foot of the mighty Annapurna mountains, and once an important town on the trading route between Tibet and India, it was accessible by foot only until the late 1960s.
 Today, Pokhara is one of the most popular places to visit in Nepal, and is home to the World Peace Pagoda and several Tibetan communities.
 It has unbeatable views of the towering mountains nearby.

-We spend several days in Pokhara exploring the sights, doing a cycling daytrip, and learning about issues facing disadvantaged women in Nepal, at a local NGO (non-governmental organization).
+We spend several days in Pokhara exploring the sights, doing a cycling daytrip, immersing ourselves in the local culture by doing homestays, and learning about issues facing disadvantaged women in Nepal, at a local NGO (non-governmental organization).

 From Pokhara we embark on a 6-day rafting journey down the lower Kali Gandaki River.
 Named after “Kali” the goddess of destruction, the Kaligandaki is said to be one of Nepal’s most holy rivers.
 Beginning its journey high on the Tibetan Plateau in Mustang, the “Mighty Kali” plunges down through the Himalayas, carving into one of the deepest gorges in the world between Dhaulagiri and Annapurna.

 With exciting white water rapids, spectacular mountain views, traditional villages, endless suspension bridges, waterfalls, a jungle corridor rich in wildlife, deep gorges, cultural temples and beautiful white sandy beaches for camping, this has to be one of the best all round river adventures in Nepal.